 Jim came by at five pee-em last night to lend a hand re-bottoming my old McKenzie boat Juan.
 We are launching/rechristening the Betty Boop today and wanted to have a photo/recovery boat, so why not rebuild one the night before?
 Typical logic on my part.
 Made perfect sense to me.
-After a bit of dorking around, moving the Julius out of the way, winching the Juan down out of the loft and rolling him, we lit in to the task.
+After a bit of dorking around, moving the Julius out of the way, winching the Juan down out of the loft and rolling her, we lit in to the task.

 Chines off, bottom off, new bottom laid on for marking.
 I have enough books in the warehouse to weight down a new bottom on the Queen Elizabeth, if we should need to.